|

 And of course at night: Xmas

-decoration/illumination at the Rockefeller Center, including
+decoration/illumination at the Rockefeller Center,

 the famous Xmas tree: